blackbeam/mysql_async/README.md

 # mysql_async

 Tokio based asynchronous MySql client library for The Rust Programming Language.
+Supported by MariaDB 10.4, 10.5, 10.6, 10.11 and 11.4 as well as MySQL 5.6, 5.7 and 8.0.

 ## Installation